 Google wins US approval for radar-based hand motion sensor

-WASHINGTON: Alphabet's Google unit won approval from US regulators to deploy a radar-based motion sensing device known as Project Soli.
+WASHINGTON: Alphabet Inc's Google unit won approval from U.S. regulators to deploy a radar-based motion sensing device known as Project Soli.

 The FCC said the decision "will serve the public interest by providing for innovative device control features using touchless hand gesture technology."